|

 in the broader area of Patra and provides necessary medication and care to

-abused, injured or sick animals.
+abused, injured or sick animals often taking them into the homes of members.
 Works closely with the authorities.
 Also

 * RHODES